Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Block Placer

 Block Placer item component.
 Items with this component will place a block when used.
-Experimental toggles required: Holiday Creator Features (in format versions before 1.20.10).
+Released from experiment in format version 1.20.10.

 When used in Survival Mode, the item will be consumed.